Skip to content

 Almost two centuries ago, in al-Tawfikya, a very commercially active area in downtown Cairo now, there used to stand one of the most prestigious and luxurious hotels in Egypt and the entire world, the 19th-century iconic Shepheard’s Hotel.

 Ever since it was built in the mid-1800s and until its unfortunate destruction in 1952, Shepheard’s Hotel gained fame for its hospitality, warm atmosphere, high-class service, and overall splendour and majesty.
-It was an architectural masterpiece in itself that both matched and inspired the modernity of the then-newly-born downtown Cairo.
+It was an architectural masterpiece that matched and inspired the modernity of the then-newly-born downtown Cairo.

 Shepheard’s Hotel was the lavish residence of the Egyptian elite, tourists, and high-profile personalities, such as politicians, diplomats, and princes.
-Even Winston Churchill himself stayed there during his visit to Cairo in late 1943.
-The hotel was also an opulent military base for foreign officers and soldiers and a fantastic forum for scholars, writers, actors, and filmmakers.
+Even Winston Churchill stayed there during his visit to Cairo in late 1943.
+The hotel was also a wealthy military base for foreign officers and soldiers and a fantastic forum for scholars, writers, actors, and filmmakers.

-Having been there during two of the most transforming centuries in modern history, Shepheard’s Hotel witnessed local and international events that helped shape Egypt as it is now and the world we live in today.
+Having been there during two of the most transforming centuries in modern history, Shepheard’s Hotel witnessed local and international events that helped shape Egypt and the world today.

 A little insight into 19th-century Egypt

-To understand how Shepheard’s Hotel gained that much fame and what influenced its unequalled success, we need to go some 50 years back in time before its construction and look into what was going on in Egypt at the time.
+To understand how Shepheard’s Hotel gained that much fame and what influenced its unequalled success, we need to go back some 50 years before its construction and examine what was going on in Egypt at the time.

-For a lot was going on in Egypt at the time, and it was all initiated by the French.
+A lot was going on in Egypt at the time, and the French initiated it all.

 French Campaign in Egypt

-One day in 1798, in the aftermath of the French Revolution, Napoleon shouted out at his soldiers to board the ships as he, all of a sudden, decided to pay Mother Egypt a visit.
+One day in 1798, in the aftermath of the French Revolution, Napoleon shouted out at his soldiers to board the ships as he suddenly decided to visit Mother Egypt.

-But the mild visit turned severely violent, a war basically, anyways.
+But the mild visit turned severely violent, a war basically, anyway.

 If we take politics, violence, and all the French colonisation dreams out of the equation, the French campaign in Egypt was not all nasty as Napoleon did not come with lieutenants, soldiers, horses and weapons only.
-His campaign also included 160 scholars and scientists, known as Savants, as well as 2400 technicians, artists, and engravers.
+His campaign also included 160 scholars and scientists, known as Savants, and 2400 technicians, artists, and engravers.
 They were all assigned the sole objective of studying everything in Egypt.

 So, they did.